-Through their parent company, ERGO Insurance Group, ERGO companies in the Baltic States represent the powerful global financial group Münchener Rückversicherungs-Gesellschaft AG (Munich Re), which has been successfully operating since 1880 and has always been able to satisfy their clients' claims.
-Its reliability is confirmed by the assessments given by the rating agencies to the owner company and the parent company of ERGO: Munich Re was rated as Aa3 or excellent (according to Moody's); ERGO Insurance Group was rated as AA- (according to Standard & Poor's).
-Munich Re is included in the list of DAX 30 / EUROSTOXX 50.
+Through their parent company, ERGO Insurance Group, ERGO companies in the Baltic States represent the powerful global financial group Münchener Rückversicherungs-Gesellschaft (Munich Re), which has been successfully operating since 1880.
+Its credibility is affirmed by the ratings awarded by credit rating agencies to the owner company and the parent company ERGO.
+The ratings issued by credit rating agencies to Munich RE are the following: A.M. - Best A+, Fitch - AA, Moody's - Aa3, Standard & Poor's Global ratings - AA-.
+The ratings issued to ERGO Insurance Group: Fitch - AA-, Standard & Poor's Global ratings - A.